d2l-ai/d2l-en/chapter_appendix_math/maximum-likelihood.md

 d2l.plot(theta, p, 'theta', 'likelihood')
 ```

 This has its maximum value somewhere near our expected $9/13 \approx 0.7\ldots$.
 To see if it is exactly there, we can turn to calculus.
 Notice that at the maximum, the function is flat.
 Indeed if the slope was not zero there, then we could shift the input to make it larger (think about the process of gradient descent).
-Thus, we could find the maximum likelihood estimate :eqref:`max_like` by finding the values of $\theta$ where the derivative is zero, and finding the one that gives the highest probability.
+Thus, we could find the maximum likelihood estimate :eqref:`eq_max_like` by finding the values of $\theta$ where the derivative is zero, and finding the one that gives the highest probability.
 We compute:

 $$
 \begin{aligned}